 15. Research Rates for The Best Time to Fly

 There are many places where you can see when airlines prices rise or drop.
 Know when this occurs so you can plan your trip to go with an inexpensive flight.
 Use these flying-tips to reduce your costs of travel even further.

 If you have a rough time of year in mind then set a price alert for that period on Skyscanner and be informed if the prices go up or down.

 Getting a ticket in Economy class may not seem ideal at first, but it is just a short period of time that you are on this flight.
 A little discomfort could save you over half the price on a premium ticket.

 I’ve travelled everywhere around the world with economy class tickets.
 It is an easy way to spend less and travel much more.

 Planes will often overbook because many people miss the flight or change their mind about going travelling.
 This doesn’t always work in their favour as every now and again everyone manages to arrive at the flight they booked.
 When a passenger agrees to be bumped, they are put on the next possible flight and often offered a free ticket for next time they travel.

 18. Only Take Carry On Baggage

 Only having to take “carry on” will save you a baggage fee.
-In addition, you also won’t have to lug it around with you.
-I highly recommend this is you are booking and travelling with RyanAir.
+In addition, you also won’t have to lug a large bag around with you while in transit.
+I highly recommend this if you are booking and travelling with RyanAir.
 They are the masters of adding secret fees to your otherwise cheap ticket.
 In all honesty, I would try and avoid any flight with them as often as possible.

 Travel Budgeting Tips